The SpenglerFox story: How agility transformed our business

 Agility has been one of our core values since we first opened for business in 2003.

 It was, and still is today, deeply engrained into the very fabric of our business and our people and entrenched into each client project we undertake.
-It allowed us to work with some amazing clients on complex and exciting executive search mandates.
-It also allowed us to respond and adapt to changes in business cycles.
+Agility allowed us to work with some amazing clients on complex and exciting executive search mandates.
+This allowed us to respond and adapt to changes in business cycles.
 Take for example the global financial crises in the years surrounding 2010.
 Our clients needed support in non-traditional areas such as outplacement, and we responded by acquiring businesses and hiring professionals in this subject area.
 As painful as it was to bear witness to this, we were nonetheless privileged to support many of our large clients and their affected workforce across CEE with professional career transition services.
 We successfully transitioned as a business as well, only because agility is in our DNA.
 But we had no idea about was heading towards us, the event of which not just transformed our business, but the world around us.

 When COVID-19 unexpectedly reared its ugly head in 2020 and sent the whole world into lockdown as the pandemic unfolded, we, and every other business out there, were affected, and business as we knew it changed forever.